Grassroots Community Organizing

 In closing, we want to express our gratitude to all of you who are continuing to advance the work of equity and justice during this unprecedented time.
 As is often the case, poor and marginalized communities will experience many of the most dire consequences associated with the COVID 19 pandemic.
 However, we also know that despite your own concerns and circumstances, our grantees will find ways to continue to fight the good fight.
 For this, you have both our appreciation and our admiration.

 The Board and Staff of The Needmor Fund

-Selected from among a competitive field of applications submitted by past Needmor grantees, Somos Un Pueblo Unido has been named the second recipient of the Frank I. Sanchez Award.
-Established to honor Frank’s 25 years of service to The Needmor Fund, this award is intended to recognize an exceptional community organization with an established history of considerably improving the lives of low- and moderate-income communities, while also promoting a social justice agenda and enhancing the practice of democracy.
-To read more, click here.
+At its May 8th meeting, the Board of The Needmor Fund selected Somos Un Pueblo Unido as the recipient of this year’s Frank I. Sanchez Award.
+Established at the time of Frank’s retirement 2017, this award recognizes an exceptional community organization with a documented history of improving lives in low- and moderate-income communities, while also promoting a social justice agenda and enhancing the practice of democracy.